microsoft/msix-packaging/preview/Win7Msix/README.md

 Once the Win7MSIXInstaller project has been built, the Win7MSIXInstallerSetup project can be built.
 The Win7MSIXInstallerSetup Project creates a .msi package to deploy the msix.dll and Win7MsixInstaller.exe onto a Win 7 machine.
 The MSI Setup Project will register the specific file type association for the .msix and .appx extensions such that the installer is initiated directly from double-clicking a MSIX or APPX package.

-For your convenience, already-built .msi package is placed in the msix-packaging/preview/Win7Msix/Binaries directory

 ## Using the Command Line
 The executables can also be manually deployed to a Windows 7 machine without using the MSI setup project.
 Place the msix.dll and Win7MsixInstaller.exe in the same location.
 Sample packages can be found at msix-packaging/preview/Win7Msix/tests; these can be copied over to a Windows 7 machine and installed, although they may require adding the APPX_TEST_ROOT.cer (in the same tests folder) to the trusted store in order to install.